 Jonas Colliander is an Assistant Professor at the Center for Consumer Marketing.

-Jonas defended his doctoral dissertation "Socially acceptable?
+I defended my doctoral dissertation "Socially acceptable?
 Exploring consumer responses to marketing in social media" in December 2012.

 -Colliander, J and Dahlén, M. (2011) “Following the Fashionable Friend, the Power of Social Media: Publicity Effectiveness of Blogs vs Online Magazines” Journal of Advertising Research, March.

 Teaching, lecturing and consulting

 Besides my research, I am teaching regularly at The Stockholm School of Economics and The Stockholm School of Economics in Riga as course director for BSc courses in market research.
 I am also responsible for XL, a full semester course in marketing communications, branding and creative business development at the MSc level at the Stockholm School of Economics.
-Apart from teaching, Jonas is also lecturing and consulting regularly for companies both in Sweden and internationally.
+Apart from teaching, I am also lecturing and consulting regularly for companies both in Sweden and internationally.